 To make this program more intensity focused, a lift performed for 3 to 5 repetitions at 82.5% to 87.5% of 1RM could instead be performed for 2 to 4 repetitions at 85 to 90% of 1RM.

-The breakdown of the Intermediate Powerlifting Program is summarized in the table below (not including deloads):
+The breakdown for the Intermediate Powerlifting Program is summarized in the table below:

 RPE Based On RIR Is Primarily Used To Set Load

 Now with some weight training experience under your belt, RPE based on RIR can be more accurately used; you should be able to tell with reasonable accuracy how many reps you have in the tank.
 For this reason, load progression will be based more on RIR than it is %1RM.
 The %1RM is more used as a reference.

 |10||Could not do more reps or load without form failure|

 |9.5||Could not do more reps, could do slightly more load|